Azure/azure-db-benchmarking/README.md

 The first version of the framework uses [YCSB](https://github.com/brianfrankcooper/YCSB), a popular open-source benchmarking tool, for performance benchmarking Cosmos DB SQL API and Mongo API.
 We intend to onboard more databases and benchmarking tools in the future.
 We welcome contributions.

+> **Note**
+> We are pleased to introduce a new client-side chaos tool that allows users to validate the resiliency of their applications during unexpected events.
+Please navigate to [Getting Started](cosmos/sql/tools/java/ycsb/chaos) page for more details
 ## Tech Stack
 - ARM Templates
 - Bash Scripts